 - Click Ok to move to the next field or Skip if you don't want to add the field to the list.

-- Once you've matched all your columns, click the Import button to upload the subscribers.
+- Once you've matched all your columns, a success notification will appear.
+Click the button to upload and complete your import.

 Guidelines for field formatting

 When importing a new list or updating an existing list, some fields need to be formatted a specific way to be uploaded properly.
 It's also important to make sure the file you're importing is encoded in UTF-8 format.
 Using the proper formatting and encoding ensures all of your subscriber information gets uploaded successfully and yields the most consistent results.
 If you've already created fields in your list, you can check the type of each field by following the steps below.